Rostlab/JS16_ProjectD_Group4/README.md

 Object containing the package configuration.
 The config can be changed by directly overwriting attributes or using [.cfg.extend(json)](#gotsentimental.cfg.extend).
+The default values are stored in [`defaults.json`](https://github.com/Rostlab/JS16_ProjectD_Group4/blob/develop/defaults.json).
+Every value can be overwritten.

 <a name="gotsentimental.cfg.extend"></a>
 #### gotsentimental.cfg.extend(json)